Making a Complaint about the NSW Police

 How do I lodge my complaint?

 If you are making an informal complaint you can visit or phone your local station at speak to the duty officer.
-To find out which Local Area Command has responsibility for your suburb click here.
+To find out which Local Area Command has responsibility for your suburb, you can use the search engine at the NSW Police website.
 You can also ring the Customer Assistance Unit on 1800 622 571 to complain about NSW police officers.

 Formal complaints, as we mentioned earlier, must be writing.
 Written complaints can be left at, or mailed to, your local police station or mailed to the Customer Assistance Unit at PO Box 3427, Tuggerah, NSW.
 You can also lodge your complaint online.